 Consider how your employees address you: are they proactive in coming to you with concerns or problems?
 Do they communicate with you?
 Do they tend to “ask forgiveness or permission?”
 Are they avoiding you at all costs?

 If so, it may be time to send out a signal that you’re open to communication.
-Maybe you can set up “office hours” or some portal through the company intranet, to schedule time to see you.
+Maybe you can set up “office hours” or some portal through the company intranet to schedule a time to see you.
 If there’s a perception that you’re unapproachable, work to reverse it by proactively approaching employees.

 Lack of Clarity, Muddy Direction

-When you first start a job, there’s always a bit of a learning curve as you adapt to the “rules” and expectations of the company.
+When you first start a job, there’s always a bit of a learning curve as you adapt to the “rules” and expectations.
 However, if you feel you’re often confused with the direction that instructions change “at will,” and you’re usually expected to “read the mind” of your superior, you may be in a toxic work environment.

 If your employees keep making small, “careless” errors yet never bringing any concerns to you, it may be your communication style that’s lacking – not your employees.

 Establish a culture where employees feel comfortable asking questions and seeking clarification.
 Document all your processes clearly and work them into your training program.
 Have all your employees complete the same training program and update it regularly.

 Trust your gut.
 Identifying workplace toxicity isn’t an exact science like determining nuclear toxicity, but your instincts are a powerful tool.
 If work causes you to feel panic, anxiety, sweaty palms, and illness, it could be your body telling you something.
 Job stress is entirely unavoidable, but toxicity isn’t.